Introduction

 Integrating AI Agents into your application you’re not working only with functions and deterministic code, you program your agent also influencing probability distributions.
 Same input ≠ output.
 That means reproducibility, versioning, and debugging become real problems.

-The Inspector team designed Neuron with built-in observability features, so you can monitor AI agents were running, helping you maintain production-grade implementations with confidence.
+The Inspector team designed Neuron with built-in monitoring & debugging features, so you can monitor AI agents were running, helping you deploy production-grade implementations with confidence.

 Error handling and retry mechanisms are built into the framework, ensuring your agents can gracefully handle failures, rate limits, and other common issues in production environments.